-To create an interactive item question, begin by either creating a new test in Aware or navigating to an existing test.
-TEA suggests text entry for use in mathematics, reading, language arts, and science assessments, but text entry is available for any assessment.
-Text entry follows TEA's examples and may be used in conjunction with text, images, and tables.
+To create an interactive item question, begin by creating a new test in Aware or navigating to an existing test.
+The TEA suggests text entry for use in mathematics, reading, language arts, and science assessments, but text entry is available for any assessment.
+Text entry follows the TEA's examples and may be used in conjunction with text, images, and tables.

 Note: Creating an interactive response question eliminates the possibility of printing the test.
 A reminder message will appear when an interactive response question is added to an assessment.
-Eduphoria recommends having two separate tests: an online version created purposefully with interactive questions, and a paper-based version for standard testing.
+Eduphoria recommends having two separate tests: an online version created purposefully with interactive questions and a paper-based version for standard testing.

 1. Select Interactive Item Types from the options.

 2. Select Text Entry from the available question types.